vrypan/statusbar/README.md

 - Wrap values in `#[track]...#[notrack]` to pulse just those regions when their displayed content changes, using their own colors and terminal palette.
 - Update it from your scripts with `statusbar set`.
-- Replace the complete running config with `cat FILE | statusbar config`, without restarting the shell, including configs with a different number of rows.
 - Optionally move Starship's prompt details into it while keeping the prompt character in the terminal.